orchidsoftware/crud/README.md

 ## Defining Сolumns

 Each resource contains a `сolumns` method.
-To add a column to a resource, we can simply add it to the resource's `column` method.
+To add a column to a resource, we can add it to the resource's `column` method.
 Typically, columns may be created using their static `make` method.

 ```php
 use Orchid\Screen\TD;